tidalcycles/Tidal/doc/install-osx.md

 ./dirt &
 ```

-Then back in emacs, open a file called something ending with .tidal, such as test.tidal
+Then back in emacs, open a new file called something ending with .tidal, such as test.tidal

 Then you start up tidal, by doing `ctrl-c` followed by `ctrl-s`